ontop/ontop-website/guide/databases/duckdb.md

 - Nested data types are only supported starting from version 0.7 of DuckDB.
 - Accessing struct fields using the "dot operator" is not supported.
 - The Ontop option `ontop.exposeSystemTables` is not supported for DuckDB, as the JBDC does not allow us to access system tables.
+- DuckDB has a very specific [concurrency model](https://duckdb.org/faq#how-does-duckdb-handle-concurrency).
+In particular, it does not support concurrent multi-process read-write queries.

 ## Database Connection